-Please insert into the grey cells the outcome statements, indicators, what you wanted to achieve over the course of the project for each indicator and your outcome project targets, as specified in the latest version of your start-up form.
+Please insert into the grey cells the outcome statements, indicators, baseline and planned targets/changes expected, as specified in the latest version of your start-up form.
 Please do not change these or add anything new (you can request to change or amend indicators and outcomes for the future in section 2.3 but for this report you should use those already agreed with Comic Relief).